Introducing Our School

 Our school is divided into four Key Stages:

-We are a three form entry school, with three classes in Foundation Stage, six classes in Key Stage One and six classes in Lower as well as Upper Key Stage Two.
+We are a three form entry school, with two classes in Foundation Stage, five classes in Key Stage One and ten classes in Lower as well as Upper Key Stage Two.

 The school has been cleverly designed to maximise all the benefits of a large school and yet retain a small school atmosphere, with the buildings arranged into seven separate units, each named by our school council after one of the continents of the world: